-The how’s and why’s of making any type of rice using chicken stock or chicken broth.
-Even in your favorite cooking machine or appliance whether it be cooking it on the stovetop, in a slow cooker/crockpot, or even in an Instant Pot.
+The how’s & why’s of making any desired type of rice using chicken stock or chicken broth instead of water.
+This method will work when cooking in any of your favorite cooking machines or appliances whether it be cooking it on the stovetop, in a slow cooker/crockpot, or even in an Instant Pot.
 Here’s all you need to know about Chicken Stock Rice.

 Nearly everyone that I know wants to find out how they can up their cooking game, but also do so with as little effort as possible, and the tip that I have to share with you all today is easily one of the best and easiest habits that you can add to your cooking repertoire to really improve on all of your meals that you make that include rice.

 Keep in mind that this cooking tip can easily be used for pretty much any type of rice that you can think of including, instant, minute, jasmine, white, brown, or any other “fancy” type of rice that you may be wanting to make.

 This rice improvement is actually one tip that is more from the depression era as it was handed down to my mother from my Great Aunt…this particular Aunt was an amazing cook that specialized in old-timey farmhouse recipes so I think it’s safe to say that we should also follow Aunt Alice’s lead and make our rice as flavorful as possible without breaking the bank or needing lots of different, costly, ingredients.

 Can you substitute chicken broth for water when making rice?

 You sure can make rice with chicken stock, it’s very simple but all you need to know is the proper stock to rice ratio to get the best results possible when you are boiling rice in chicken broth.

 Also, it may be a good idea to keep in mind that when you swap water for chicken stock/broth you may not need to use as much salt as chicken stock or any type of chicken base is generally a little bit higher in sodium.